cd3770rn/Java-Tutorial/index.md

 layout: default
 ---

+### A Short History of Programming Languages
+Computers obviously do not understand human languages, so programs are written in a language that a computer can use.
+There are many programming languages, all of which a computer can recognize.
+In order for the computer to understand these commands, they must be first converted into instructions the computer can use.

+#### Machine Code
+The lowest level of programming languages is machine code, better known as binary.
+In order to provide a command for the computer to use, it must be written as a series of zeroes and ones.
+For example, to add two numbers, you might have to write an instruction in binary code like this:
+    ```binary
+    1101101010011010
+    ```

+#### Assembly Language
+As you can probably guess, programming in binary is tedious and difficult.
+Programs written in binary are very difficult to decipher, and equally as hard to modify.
+Assembly language was created to solve this problem.
+Assembly uses a mnemonic to represent instructions for the computer.
+Instead of writing a bunch of zeroes and ones, you can now write:
+    ```assembly
+    add 2, 3, result
+    ```

+Assembly was made to allow humans to more easily write code.
+Much like higher-level languages, however, the computer cannot execute code written in assembly.
+An **assembler** is used to translate assembly-language programs into machine code that the computer *can* execute.
+So writing `add 2, 3, result` will be converted to `1101101010011010` and the computer will perform the command.

+While much easier than binary, writing code in assembly language is still time consuming and challenging.
+Writing in assembly requires that you understand how the CPU works.
+It is therefore considered a low-level language.

+#### High-Level Languages

+High-level languages came about in the 1950s, and allow the programmer to write code that is platform independent.
+That is, you can write code in a high-level language and it can be executed on different types of machines.
+They also offer other benefits such as GUI-based development environments and are much more powerful when compared to low-level languages.

+* * *

 **Data structures**, or _data types_, are used to store information in a program.
 Java, like all high-level languages, provides a number of built-in data types that are available for you to use right away. **Object-oriented programming**, or **OOP**, allows for simple data types to be used to create a more useful complex data structure, such as a user profile.

 * * *